 STRATEGY OF PORTFOLIO SELECTION.
-The Trust seeks to achieve its investment objective by investing in a portfolio consisting primarily of (i) common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds, the interest on which is exempt from regular federal income tax (the "Municipal Funds"); (ii) common stocks that are eligible, as of the Initial Date of Deposit, to pay dividends which qualify for federal income taxation rates applicable to long-term capital gain, which is currently taxed at a maximum rate of 15% ("qualified dividend income"); and (iii) common stock of closed-end investment companies seeking tax-advantaged income as part of their investment strategies and/or policies or that pursue "tax managed" investment strategies and/or policies (collectively with the Municipal Funds, the "Funds").
+The Trust seeks to achieve its investment objective by investing in a portfolio consisting primarily of (i) common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds, the interest on which is exempt from regular federal income tax (the "Municipal Funds"); (ii) common stocks that are eligible, as of the Initial Date of Deposit, to pay dividends which qualify for federal income taxation rates applicable to long-term capital gain ("qualified dividend income"); and (iii) common stock of closed-end investment companies seeking tax-advantaged income as part of their investment strategies and/or policies or that pursue "tax managed" investment strategies and/or policies (collectively with the Municipal Funds, the "Funds").